fmancinelli/lein-lesscss/README.md

 ## Usage

-* Add a `:plugin` dependency to activate the task.
+* Add a `:plugins` dependency to `[lein-lesscss "1.0-SNAPSHOT"]` activate the task.

 * Use the `lesscss` task to perform the compilation.

 You can specify in your `project.clj` the `:lesscss-paths` attribute as a list of directories where Less CSS files are stored.
+By default this parameter is set to `less`

 ## License

 Copyright © 2012 Fabio Mancinelli <fabio@mancinelli.me>

 Distributed under the [LGPLv3 license](http://www.gnu.org/licenses/lgpl-3.0.en.html)